robt1019/express-bed/README.md

       }
     });

-    fit('should return a ExpressTestBed object with the correct routes and injectables, as well as any injectable dependencies if they are passed via config', (done: any) => {
+    it('should return a ExpressTestBed object with the correct routes and injectables, ' + 'as well as any injectable dependencies if they are passed via config', (done: any) => {
       class Dependency {
         public doDepStuff(): string {
           return 'blah';